-Do you have diabetes or a family history that increases risks of diabetes-related hearing loss?
-With daily challenges of having diabetes or caring for loved ones who do, effective communication is crucial.
-As patients typically learn about this systemic disease’s impact from primary care providers, endocrinologists, eye doctors or podiatrists, more should benefit from sound advice that in the know hearing care experts provide.
+Do you have diabetes or a family history that may increase your risk of diabetes-related hearing loss?
+With the daily challenges of having diabetes or caring for loved ones who do, effective communication is vital.

 To reduce risks and really improve your quality of life, see us for periodic evaluations to monitor your type and degree of hearing loss.
 In close coordination with your other healthcare providers, we will suggest healthy options to reduce the risk of inner ear damage, optimize hearing acuity and help you to be Happy to Hear.